lundegaard/react-mapy-cz/README.md

 </h3>

 <p align="center">
 A library of components for rendering maps.
-Goal of this library is to provide means to render flexible maps with multiple features allowing users to visualize what is needed.
+Goal of this library is to provide means to render flexible maps with multiple features allowing users to visualize exactly what is needed.
 </p>

 <p align="center">